Cambodia’s king appoints army chief Hun Manet as successor to his father, long-ruling Hun Sen

 Cambodia under Hun Sen has ushered in a free-market economy that raised living standards, but the gap between Cambodia’s rich and poor has widened and land grabs by Hun Sen’s domestic allies and foreign investors are widespread.

-After a strong election challenge from the opposition in 2013 that the CPP barely overcame, Hun Sen targeted the opposition leaders and the party was dissolved by Cambodia’s sympathetic courts.
+After a strong election challenge from the opposition in 2013 that the CPP barely overcame, Hun Sen targeted the opposition’s leaders and the main party was dissolved by Cambodia’s sympathetic courts.
 The pattern of crushing any serious opposition followed this year when the main challenger was banned on a technicality before the vote.

 The European Union said the election was “conducted in a restricted political and civic space where the opposition, civil society and the media were unable to function effectively without hindrance.”